- Admission Requirements

 - B+ (77%) average in the last two years of study

 - B (73%) average overall

 Note: For all graduate programs in Biology, you are required to have a faculty member at Carleton willing to supervise your research before submitting an application for admission.
-If you would like to work with an Adjunct Professor you must also have a Biology Faculty Supervisor as a co-supervisor.
+If you would like to work with an Adjunct Research Professor you must also have a Biology faculty member as a co-supervisor.
 View the listing of research areas to find a faculty member working in your area of interest.